nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete-position 1")` API call.

-![Interactions Inside the Logic Component for the `delete-position 1` Command](images/DeleteSequenceDiagram.png) [this sequence diagram needs update to include the model.record() method]
+![Interactions Inside the Logic Component for the `delete-position 1` Command](images/DeleteSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.